Reduces the look of fine lines

 Personally, I’ve been using it morning and night (it’s a treat under concealer), post-serum but pre-moisturizer.
 It leaves me brighter and more hydrated, and when combined with a mini massage, much less puffy.
 The way I like to explain the effect is to think of waking up naturally with the sun, versus snoring through your alarm in a state of half-consciousness so many times that you miss the bus to work.
 This product will give you the illusion of the former scenario.
 And who doesn’t want that?

 The Results: Bright eyes

-As mentioned previously, this stuff will make you look like a brighter, more hydrated version of yourself.
+As mentioned previously, this cream made me feel like a brighter, more hydrated version of myself.
 It’s a light, nourishing product, so you can expect a reduced appearance of lines, firmer, smoother skin, and a brighter tone.
 It also really helps with puffiness, given you work the cream in from the inner corner of the eye outwards.
-Overall, it’s a really gentle, nourishing, well-rounded product (and one I’ll certainly use until the very last drop).
+Overall, I found it to be a really gentle, nourishing, well-rounded product (and one I’ll certainly use until the very last drop).

 The Value: Definitely a splurge

 The only caveat here is the price.
 Dr. Barbara Sturm products are not cheap, which is a difficult pill to swallow if you compare them to “actives” like retinol and acids.
 But Dr. Sturm is quite literally one of the most qualified medical professionals out there, and her anti-inflammatory approach to skin makes a lot of sense.
 So if you’re happy to splurge, you won’t be disappointed.

 Fresh Beauty Black Tea Firming and De-Puffing Eye Cream: If you want more hydration and less puffiness, Fresh's Black Tea Firming and De-Puffing Eye Cream ($68) is a great choice.
 It’s loaded with black tea, noni fruit, and squalane, and provides ample nourishment without feeling heavy.